 It’s a new year, and you would like to be making more money.
-But there is a right way and a wrong way to ask for a raise.
-Here are some tips on what you should do and not do when the time comes to ask for your money:
+But there is a right way and a wrong way to ask for a raise or even a promotion.
+Below are some tips on what you should do and not do when the time comes to ask for more money.

 Don’t ask too soon or too late

-If you started the job two months ago, it is way too soon to ask for a raise.
-Generally speaking, you should be there six months to a year before you first ask for a raise, and in many business, you should wait a year.
-This depends upon the individual company, though – some firms have specific performance plans where people get raises at set times.
-Get the sense of the lay of the land of your organization before proceeding.
+If you started a job two months ago, it is way too soon to ask for a raise.
+Generally, you should be there six months to a year before requesting a raise, and in many businesses, wait a year at least.
+That depends on the individual company, though — some firms have specific performance plans where employees get raises at set times.
+Get a sense of the lay of the land of your organization before proceeding.

 You could also ask for a raise when your job responsibilities significantly change or increase, like when you get a promotion.